High school football notes: Well-prepared Hornets defense swarmed Falcons

 “We had a real slow start to our season.
 This is a group that’s gotten a lot better every single week,” he said.
 “We’re not the same team we were in week two or three.
 Hopefully we can keep building this week and continue to get better.”

-One of the key factors in the Greyhounds second-half improvement is senior QB Seth Leeman.
-Sidelined by a concussion early in their season-opening 14-6 loss to Fryeburg, Leeman missed two next two games before returning Sep.
+One of the key factors in the Greyhounds’ second-half improvement is senior QB Seth Leeman.
+Sidelined by a concussion early in their season-opening 14-6 loss to Fryeburg, Leeman missed two next two games before returning Sept.
 28 for their 49-14 loss to Winthrop/Monmouth/Hall-Dale.

 Lisbon has won four out of five since, including back-to-back wins over Oak Hill in which Leeman rushed for a combined 262 yards and three touchdowns on 20 carries.